DragonRuby/dragonruby-game-toolkit-contrib/docs/api/grid.md

 Returns a rectangle Primitive that represents the grid.

-## `origin_bottom_left!`

-Change the grids coordinate system to 0, 0 at the bottom left corner.

-## `origin_center!`

-Change the grids coordinate system to 0, 0 at the center of the screen.

-## `orientation`

-Returns either `:portrait` or `:landscape`.
-The orientation of your game is set within `./mygame/metadata/game_metadata.txt`.

 ## `w`

-Returns the grid's width (value is 1280 if orientation `:landscape`, and 720 if orientation is `:portrait`).
+Returns the grid's width.

 ## `h`

-Returns the grid's width (value is 720 if orientation `:landscape`, and 1280 if orientation is `:portrait`).
+Returns the grid's width.

-## Grid HD Properties
+## HD, HighDPI, and All Screen Modes

-The following properties are available to Pro license holders.
-Setting `hd=true` and `hd=true` in `./mygame/metadata/game_metadata.txt` will enable All Screen Mode.
+The following properties are available to Pro License holders.
+These features are enabled via `./mygame/metadata/game_metadata.txt`:

-Please review the sample app located at `./samples/07_advanced_rendering_hd/03_allscreen_properties`.
+- `hd=true`: Enable Texture Atlases and HD label/font rendering.
+Grid properties in the Pixel Category will reflect true values instead of values from the Logical Category.
+- `highdpi=true`: HD must be enabled before this property will be respected.
+Texture Atlas selection and label/font rendering takes into consideration the hardware's resolution/rendering capabilities.
+- `hd_letterbox=false`: Removes the game's 16:9 letterbox, allowing
+  you to render edge to edge (All Screen).
+Game content will be centered within the 16:9 safe area.

+!> For a demonstration of these configurations/property usages, see: `./samples/07_advanced_rendering/03_allscreen_properties`.

-When All Screen mode is enabled, you can render outside of the 1280x720 safe area.
-The 1280x720 logical canvas will be centered within the screen and scaled to one of the following closest/bess-fit resolutions.
+When All Screen mode is enabled (`hd_letterbox=false`), you can render outside of the 1280x720 safe area.
+The 1280x720 logical canvas will be centered within the screen and scaled to one of the following closest/best-fit resolutions.

 -   720p: 1280x720
 -   HD+: 1600x900